projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

 **Inform the safety VM through specific register or memory area** The hypervisor shall inform the safety VM through a specific register or memory area when the below cases occur.
 The VM will decide how to handle the related error.
-This shall be done only after the VM (Safety OS or Service OS) dedicated to error handling has started.
+This shall be done only after the VM (Safety VM or Service VM) dedicated to error handling has started.

   This method applies to the following cases: